samanrana/SamanRana/README.md

 <h2 align="center">--- Experience ---</h2>

+💠 Working in XDOT software house from 2022 - current as a React Native Developer

-💠 Worked in PigslHub software house from 2019 - 2022 as a React native and Laravel developer
+💠 Worked in PigslHub software house from 2019 - 2022 as a React Native and Laravel Developer

 💠 Work with Technovation software house on freelancing projects of React Native